-oarion7 Posted September 15 Report Share Posted September 15 (edited) Here's the dependencies list reformatted to existing package names on my Linux Mint 21.1 system (Ubuntu 22.04 based) to the best of my ability, possible there is some redundancy and only 2 or 3 of them are named differently libhidapi-dev libhidapi-hidraw0 libqt5core5a libqt5network5 libqt5xml5 libqt5xmlpatterns5 libqt5svg5 libqt5svg5-dev qtbase5-dev Edit: forgot qtbase5-dev Edited September 15 by oarion7 1 Quote Link to comment Share on other sites More sharing options...
+oarion7 Posted September 15, 2023 Report Posted September 15, 2023 (edited) Here's the dependencies list reformatted to existing package names on my Linux Mint 21.1 system (Ubuntu 22.04 based) to the best of my ability, possible there is some redundancy and only 2 or 3 of them are named differently libhidapi-dev libhidapi-hidraw0 libqt5core5a libqt5network5 libqt5xml5 libqt5xmlpatterns5 libqt5svg5 libqt5svg5-dev qtbase5-dev Edit: forgot qtbase5-dev Edited September 15, 2023 by oarion7 2 Quote

 Recommended Posts